brookstalley/luminous-particle/README.md

 - HSIColor: class to model colors in HSI; directly from TeensyLED

 ## Notes
-You only need one Emitter per *type* of light emitter.
+- You only need one Emitter per *type* of light emitter.
 Likewise, only one CompositeModule per *type* of module.

-Use one HSILight per addressable module.
+It's the HSILights that represent actual lighting nodes; use one HSILight per addressable node.

-The global `globalBrightness` variable can be used as a blackout.
-All OutputInterfaces should multiply the power for the emitters they are responsible for by `globalBrightness` before sending.
+- The global `globalBrightness` variable can be used as a blackout.
+All OutputInterfaces should scale the power for the emitters they are responsible for by `globalBrightness` before sending.

-At present only the PCA9685 is supported for output, but it should be trivial to write a new outputinterface for direct pin output.
+- At present only the PCA9685 is supported for output, but it should be trivial to write a new outputinterface for direct pin output.

+- Hue is represented in degrees; 0 = 360 = red.

+- Saturation is a float, with values between 0 and 1.
+Value 0 is fully saturated (most pure color), 1 is fully desaturated (white).

+- Inensity is a float, with values between 0 and 1.
+Value 0 is off, 1.0 is as bright as possible

+- The system does not currently understand differences in brightnesses between different Emitters or CompositeModules.